Poinsettia Bowl: History

-NCAA games
+2005–2016

-The bowl was resurrected in 2005, and featured a team from the Mountain West Conference each year it was played, originally against an at-large opponent.
-The inaugural game matched Navy Midshipmen against the Colorado State Rams; Navy won 51–30.
-It had attendance of 36,842.
+The bowl was contested annually from 2005 through 2016, featuring a team from the Mountain West Conference each year it was played, originally against an at-large opponent.

+The inaugural game in 2005 matched Navy Midshipmen against the Colorado State Rams; Navy won, 51–30, in front of an attendance of 36,842.
 In the week leading up to the 2005 game, the Navy Midshipmen accepted an invitation to the 2008, 2009, or 2010 Poinsettia Bowls if Navy was bowl-eligible in those seasons.
-The fact that there are several naval bases in and around San Diego contributed to this decision by the independent Midshipmen.
-Navy later played in the 2008 EagleBank Bowl and the 2009 Texas Bowl, then returned for the 2010 Poinsettia Bowl.
+That there are several United States Navy bases in and around San Diego contributed to this decision by the Midshipmen, at the time an independent program.
+Navy went on to play in the 2008 EagleBank Bowl and the 2009 Texas Bowl, then returned for the 2010 Poinsettia Bowl.

-The Poinsettia Bowl announced that if the Army Black Knights became bowl-eligible by the end of the 2006 regular season, they would receive an automatic berth in their bowl game; however, the Cadets wound up with a losing record, and thus were not eligible.
+Bowl organizers announced that if the Army Black Knights were bowl-eligible at the end of the 2006 regular season, they would receive an automatic berth in the Poinsettia Bowl; however, the 2006 Black Knights wound up with a losing record, and thus were not eligible.

-In July 2007, it was announced that (starting with the 2008 game) the Pac-10 would send its seventh-place team to the game, and its sixth-place team in 2009 and 2010 – replacing the at-large team.
+In July 2007, it was announced that, starting with the 2008 game, the Pac-10 Conference would send its seventh-place team to the game, and its sixth-place team in 2009 and 2010, replacing the at-large team in the bowl.
 The 2007 game matched the Utah Utes against the Navy Midshipmen; Utah won, 35–32.
-Navy made the Poinsettia Bowl as a result of Navy's win over North Texas (74–62), a game that set a new NCAA record for most points scored in a college football game.
-That year's attendance was 39,129.
+The Midshipment became bowl eligible via Navy's win over North Texas, 74–62, a game that set a new NCAA record for most points scored in a college football game.